-With the reactivation of the bridging assistance for the winter semester 2020/2021, from November 2020 until the end of March 2021, the Federal Ministry of Education and Research (BMBF) offers, once again, help to those students who are demonstrably in an acute, pandemic-related (economic or financial) emergency and require immediate support.
+With it's bridging assistance the Federal Ministry of Education and Research (BMBF) offers help to those students who are demonstrably in an acute, pandemic-related (economic or financial) emergency and require immediate support until the end of September 2021.
 You can apply for bridging assistance if you are a German or international student enrolled at a public-funded and government-recognised higher education institution in Germany.

 Those already receiving loans, grants or other support during the reference month may nevertheless obtain bridging assistance.
 Depending on proven need, you could receive between 100 euros and 500 euros as a non-repayable allowance.

 Those with more than 500 euros in their bank account at the time of submitting an application will not receive this bridging assistance and should please not apply for one.

 Applications can be submitted from November 2020.
 Another application has to be submitted for each following month.